toxicphreAK/python-docx-ng/README.md

 As he is not actively developing his repo and there are soo many useful pull requests, bringing together a more powerful tool.
 This repo should merge a lot of those things and create a more powerful version, hopefully bearing the original structure of scanny in mind.

-More information is available in the [python-docx-ng Documentation](https://python-docx.readthedocs.org/en/latest/).
+Older information is available in the [python-docx Documentation](https://python-docx.readthedocs.org/en/latest/).
+A new documentation section will be build up soon based on Markdown in the [docs](docs/) section.

 ## Features